-We’re Twinstuff, and twins is what we do.
+We’re Twinstuff, and this is what we do.
 The thousand and one questions running through your head right now?
 We’ve almost certainly got the answers.
 And if we don’t, our awesome community certainly does!

 There’s a lot more symptoms to go through, but remember that all of these are just guidelines.
-Again, the only way to confirm twins is with an ultrasound, so if you haven’t had yours yet, take these with a pinch of salt.
+Again, the only way to confirm is with an ultrasound, so if you haven’t had yours yet, take these with a pinch of salt.

 Having twins is surprisingly different than having a singleton baby.
 After all, you’ve got to remember that we’re only really built for having one baby at a time.
 It’s really a marvel that we can actually have twins at all!

-Third, twin pregnancies can be a whole lot harder on the body.
-You’re carrying a lot more weight, your body is trying to provide all the nutrients that two growing babies need, and you’re full to bursting of all those pregnancy hormones.
+Third, being pregnant with multiples can be a whole lot harder on the body.
+You’re carrying a lot more weight, your body is trying to provide all the nutrients that two growing babies need, and you’re full to bursting with all those pregnancy hormones.

 Lastly, and unfortunately, is possible complications.
-The reality of twin births is that there is a lot more that can go wrong, and that certain types of twins can have significant problems that can cause issues during your pregnancy.
+The reality of twin births is that there is a lot more that can go wrong, and that certain types can have significant problems that can cause issues during your pregnancy.

-Your doctor should tell you anything you need to know specific to your pregnancy, so if he doesn’t mention any extra risks, it’s best not to worry.
+Your doctor should tell you anything you need to know specific to your pregnancy, so if he or she doesn’t mention any extra risks, it’s best not to worry.
 More stress is the last thing you need right now.

 Whilst not all women will experience morning sickness and nausea, being pregnant with twins tends to make morning sickness much more debilitating, and women who have never suffered from morning sickness before find it knocking them down a peg.

 On top of this, you can expect to feel a whole lot more fatigued than you’re used to, even if you’re really fit and healthy.
 After all, your body is taking care of two babies in there, and that takes an absolutely massive amount of nutrients.
 So try and eat as healthily as possible, even if you’ve got strong food aversions.

-Despite all of the scans and check ups, when you’re not at the hospital, expect to be doing a whole lot less than usual.
+Despite all of the scans and check-ups, when you’re not at the hospital, expect to be doing a whole lot less than usual.

-When you combine the extra weight you’re carrying, the fatigue, the nausea, the lack of sleep and all the other issues, you might not feel up to much in your day to day life.
+When you combine the extra weight you’re carrying, the fatigue, nausea, the lack of sleep and all the other issues, you might not feel up to much in your day to day life.

 There’s a few things you can do, but the best thing is to look into pregnancy pillows.
 If you’ve never seen one before they’re a specially designed pillow that curves around and supports your entire body, making sleeping so much simpler.